 About the Vice President

-Gary K. Ostrander is the Vice President for Research for Florida State University.
-Ostrander directs the Office of Research and all aspects of Florida State University's $250 million research enterprise, including its research centers, programs and institutes.
-He oversees a staff of over 100 and a $30+ million operating budget.
+Mark Riley, a Robert O. Lawton Distinguished Professor, is the interim Vice President for Research and Dean of The Graduate School at Florida State University.
+As interim VP, he directs the Office of Research and all aspects of the university’s research enterprise, including its research centers, programs and institutes.
+He oversees a staff of more than 100 employees and a $30+ million operating budget.

 Riley, who has been a member of the FSU faculty since 1991, earned both a Bachelor of Science with Honors in physics and a doctorate in nuclear physics from the University of Liverpool.

 His research involves the detection of gamma-ray emission signals from excited atomic nuclei under extreme conditions.
 High-resolution gamma-ray detection plays an ubiquitous role in nuclear science and he has been deeply involved in the development and use of the world’s most powerful gamma-ray detector systems, such as, Gammasphere and GRETINA-GRETA.

 He has served on Users Executive Committees at the national laboratories of Oak Ridge, Argonne and the National Superconducting Cyclotron Laboratory.
 He also served on the Nuclear Science Advisory Committee to the DOE and NSF, and Program Advisory Committees of national laboratories at Berkeley, Argonne and iTHEMBA LABS in South Africa.
 He is a Fellow of the American Physical Society and is a past chair of the APS’s Publication Oversight Committee.
 Riley’s publication record includes roughly 200 research articles, and he has delivered about 100 invited talks.